Packing & Survival Tips for Moving With Babies & Toddlers - Baby Chick

 Share

-Moving to a new home can be seriously stressful.
-The whole process is tedious; searching for the perfect home in a sellers market is nail biting competitive and then closing on your 30 years of debt… Um, I mean “home sweet home” is enough to make you want a midday cocktail.
+Moving to a new home can be seriously stressful, and the whole buying and selling process is tedious.
 Then, once it’s all said and done, you actually have to move.
-That’s right, time to pack up every piece of furniture, your beloved designer bags, and don’t forget every random Target Dollar Spot find you’ve stuffed way back into your junk drawer.
-(My paper straw game is strong, thanks Target!)
-Which might not be all that big of a deal, unless of course you have a baby or a toddler or if you’re like me, BOTH.
+That’s right; it’s time to pack up every piece of furniture, your beloved designer bags, and every random Target Dollar Spot find you’ve stuffed into your junk drawer.
+(My paper straw game is strong; thanks, Target!)
+Which might not be a big deal unless, of course, you have a baby or a toddler or, if you’re like me, BOTH.

-Now don’t get me wrong, I am head over heels in love with the little people we’ve made!
-But, boy oh boy, do they have a ton of stuff.
-In addition to their accumulating affection for junk and their ever growing collection of nonsense, baby and toddler “stuff” isn’t the only logistical issue in moving with the littles.
-There is safety, preparedness, bedtime routines and creature comforts to be considered.
+Don’t get me wrong, I am head over heels in love with the little people we’ve made.
+But, boy, oh boy, do they have a ton of stuff.
+Besides their accumulating affection for junk and their ever-growing collection of nonsense, baby and toddler “stuff” isn’t the only logistical issue in moving with the littles.
+Safety, preparedness, bedtime routines, and creature comforts should be considered.

-Our family is in the middle of a move from the sprawling suburbs to the city.
-So to add salt in the wound of mastering a move with wee ones, it also means we’re downsizing to become urban dwellers, in an effort to minimize my husband’s commute for more quality family time.
-Since we’ll be losing significant square footage, it was very important to surround ourselves with a space we truly loved.
-We went with new construction which in turn bought us some extended packing time as the process of building is, of course, more lengthy.
-Over the past two months we’ve been slowly packing away our belongings into boxes, culling through our closets, and managing our move in strategic order that I think any parent would appreciate.
-Today, I’m sharing those tips with you!
+Our family moved from the sprawling suburbs to the city, and to add salt to the wound of mastering a move with wee ones, it also meant downsizing to minimize my husband’s commute for more quality family time.
+Since we were losing significant square footage, we needed to be in a space we truly loved.
+We went with new construction, which bought us some extended packing time as the building process is lengthy.
+Over two months, we slowly packed away our belongings into boxes, culled our closets, and managed our move in a strategic order that I think any parent would appreciate.

 image1-1